BlaireLeone/bulma-clean-theme/albizia.md

 ### What is Albizia used for?

-“Albizia is one of our all-star herbs,” says Shea, owner of HAALo.
+“Albizia is one of our all-star herbs,” says Shea Smith, HAALo's owner.
 And it’s no wonder.
 Albizia contains antioxidant, sedative, and analgesic properties - or in other words it has immune-boosting, sleep-inducing, and pain-relieving properties.
 This translates to providing relief to many different ailments, from anxiety, to insomnia, to pain, and even to dry and itchy skin.

 Albizia is used both internally, via tea or tinctures, or externally, via balms or poultices.
 And both albizia flowers and bark are considered medicinal.

-Referred to also as the *happiness herb*, “albizia has been used for centuries to help with mental ailments like stress, anxiety, and depression”, says Shea.
+Referred to also as the *happiness herb*, “Albizia has been used for centuries to help with mental ailments like stress, anxiety, and depression”, says Shea.
 It’s sedative properties dampen the nervous system and balance hormonal fluctuations when stressed or anxious.
 In doing so, it can also alleviate feelings of depression or irrational anger that arise from stress, or sudden hormone spikes or depletions.